CASAttackZW2025/CAS502Project/README.md

 Branching Methodology:
 We will follow a "Feature Branches Workflow" methodology.
 Our main branch will be for the primary features.
 We will have branches for data intake, data ingestion, data schema, output plots, output tables, and output statistics.
 We will split up the various branches for who is taking lead.
 When a feature is done and ready to be incorporated with the main branch, the non-lead partner will perform a peer review.
 Once accomplished, we will merge that branch with the main.

+Reporting Bugs:
+To report bugs identified in the code, please leverage the "issues" function on github.
+You should navigate to the main page on the repository and click on the "issues" and "new issue" tabs.

+Collaboration:
+If you would like to collaborate with this repository you may follow one of two approaches.
+In most instances, collaborators will not need direct access and can thus fork the repository and clone your fork.
+Once you make changes in your cloned repository, please come to this repository and create a pull request by clicking "compare & pull request."
+Be sure to write a description of the changes you propose.

+If you feel that you need direct access, you may create an issue in the repository requesting access.